Skip to content

 • Make sure you understand what borrowed scripts do

-• Many users copy previous lab mate scripts, but do not understand the details
+• Many users copy previous labmate scripts, but do not understand the details

 • This often leads to wasted resources